comonoidial/ILFL_on_CH/notes/abstractmachine.md

 ==> H[p->M]      B[z/p]           S           (fresh p)
 ```
 Above abstract machine is identical to the Sestoft's mark 1 machine derived from Launchbury's natural semantics for call by need evaluation.
-We could have started with an abstract machine for lazy evaluation, but observing a step by step derivation of abstract machine operations gives more insight.
+We could have started with this abstract machine for lazy evaluation, but observing a step by step derivation of abstract machine operations gives more insight.

 ##### Considering eliminating substitution